Assassin-plus/Assassin-plus.github.io/_posts/2025-03-16-Percentage-Closer-Soft-Shadows.md

 for softer areas.

 CHS has been used in a large number of video games , and research continues.
 For example, Buades et al.  present *separable soft shadow mapping* (SSSM), where the PCSS process of sampling a grid is split into separable parts and elements are reused as possible from pixel to pixel.

+One concept that has proven helpful for accelerating algorithms that need multiple samples per pixel is the hierarchical *min/max shadow map*.
+While shadow map depths normally cannot be averaged, the minimum and maximum values at each mipmap level can be useful.
+That is, two mipmaps can be formed, one saving the largest zdepth found in each area (sometimes called HiZ ), and one the smallest.
+Given a texel location, depth, and area to be sampled, the mipmaps can be used to rapidly determine fully lit and fully shadowed conditions.
+For example, if the texel's z-depth is greater than the maximum z-depth stored for the corresponding area of the mipmap, then the texel must be in shadow?no further samples are needed.
+This type of shadow map makes the task of determining light visibility much more efficient .

+Methods such as PCF work by sampling the nearby receiver locations.
+PCSS works by finding an average depth of nearby occluders.
+These algorithms do not directly take into account the area of the light source, but rather sample the nearby surfaces, and are affected by the resolution of the shadow map.
+A major assumption behind PCSS is that the average blocker is a reasonable estimate of the penumbra size.
+When two occluders, say a street lamp and a distant mountain, partially occlude the same surface at a pixel, this assumption is broken and can lead to artifacts.
+Ideally, we want to determine how much of the area light source is visible from a single receiver location.

+Several researchers have explored *backprojection* using the GPU.
+The idea is to treat each receiver's location as a viewpoint and the area light source as part of a view plane, and to project occluders onto this plane.
+Both Schwarz and Stamminger  and Guennebaud et al.  summarize previous work and offer their own improvements.

+Bavoil et al.  take a different approach, using depth peeling to create a multi-layer shadow map.
+Backprojection algorithms can give excellent results, but the high cost per pixel has (so far) meant they have not seen adoption in interactive applications.
 <!--
 regex:\[\d+(?:,\s*\d+)*\]
 ## Lists